dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 When creating file streams, you can supply the following init-keywords to *make* in addition to those described in `File streams`_:

-- *if-exists:* An action to take if the file already exists.
+- ``if-exists:`` An action to take if the file already exists.
-- *if-does-not-exist*: An action to take if the file does not already exist.
+- ``if-does-not-exist:`` An action to take if the file does not already exist.
-- *element-type:* How the elements of the underlying file are accessed.
+- ``element-type:`` How the elements of the underlying file are accessed.
-- *asynchronous?:* Allows asynchronous writing of stream data to disk.
+- ``asynchronous?:`` Allows asynchronous writing of stream data to disk.
-- *share-mode:* How the file can be accessed while the stream is operating on it.
+- ``share-mode:`` How the file can be accessed while the stream is operating on it.

-The *if-exists:* init-keyword allows you to specify an action to take if the file named by *filename* already exists.
+The ``if-exists:`` init-keyword allows you to specify an action to take if the file named by *filename* already exists.
 The options are:

 - ``#f`` The file is opened with the stream position at the beginning.